jflanaganuk/dndNotes/DOIP-story.md

 He mutters something to himself, forgetting that he is within earshot "Ever since that night when they came...".
 He realises quickly that he is not alone, "Oh, sorry!
 Where was I, ignore that, ahem!"

 "Hes gone missing, yes, and I need you to search for the poor boy, he must be so scared, out there on his own, poor thing, poor thing.
 I would ask around the town if I were you, surely someone knows something about where he would have got too.
-I would do it myself of course, but you know, the old gammy leg playing up again HAHA, the old leg you see"
+I would do it myself of course, but you know, the old gammy leg playing up again <br/>HAHA, the old leg you see"
 \page
 <img
   src='https://i.imgur.com/rxxVJK3.png'